3 to 4 weeks – Deciduous (baby) canines (fangs) erupt

 Kittens are born without teeth, the first set of teeth (known as baby or deciduous) begin to break through by the second week of life and kitten teeth will have erupted by 6-8 weeks of age.
 Just like humans, kittens have two sets of teeth.
 The baby teeth and then the permanent (adult) teeth.

-It would seem most people refer to teething in kittens as the eruption of the second set of teeth (the adult teeth), but teething is, in fact, the eruption of the first (baby) teeth.
+Teething in kittens can be either the eruption of the second set of teeth (the adult teeth), although technically teething is defined as the eruption of the first (baby) teeth.
 This article will cover the eruption of both baby teeth and adult teeth.

 What age and order do the baby teeth come in?

 2 weeks: Deciduous incisors (the small teeth at the front) begin to come in.

 3 – 4 weeks: Deciduous canines (the long, pointy teeth next to the front teeth) begin to come in.

 4 – 6 weeks: Deciduous pre-molars (also known bicuspids, these are the teeth located between the canine and molar teeth) begin to come in.

 8 weeks: All baby teeth have come in.

 What age do the adult teeth (non-deciduous) begin to come in?